Thousands in Germany protest against Europe-U.S. trade deal

 After the excesses of the Gestapo secret police under the Nazis and the Stasi in communist East Germany, Germans are also particularly sensitive to official surveillance.
 Revelations in 2013 that the U.S. had bugged Merkel's mobile phone provoked outrage across the country.

-Merkel has spoken out repeatedly in favor of TTIP, but her coalition partners, the center-left Social Democrats (SPD), are deeply divided.
+Merkel has spoken out repeatedly in favour of TTIP, but her coalition partners, the centre-left Social Democrats (SPD), are deeply divided.
 Their leader Sigmar Gabriel, the economy minister and a TTIP convert, has promised a formal party vote on any deal.

 (Editing by Raissa Kasolowsky)